doctrine/doctrine-laminas-hydrator/docs/en/collections-strategy.rst

    $hydrator = new DoctrineHydrator($entityManager);
    $hydrator->addStrategy('tags', new Strategy\DisallowRemoveByValue());

-Note that you can also add strategies to simple fields.
+Note that you can also add strategies to non-collection fields.